mrstegeman/recipes/content/recipes/tamale-pie/index.md

 * (topping) 2 tablespoons chopped fresh cilantro

 ## Directions
-* Preheat oven to 400 degrees.
+* Preheat oven to 400°.
 Lightly grease or spray with nonstick cooking spray an 11x7 inch casserole dish.
 * Browning the ground beef in a large skillet over medium heat.
 After 3-4 minutes add the onions bell peppers and jalapeno.
 Continue cooking until the beef is browned and the onions and bell peppers are soft.
 * Reduce the heat to low and add the garlic.
 Cook for 1 minute stirring continuously.
 Remove any excess grease from the skillet.
 Add the fire roasted tomatoes, corn, tomato paste, chili powder, and cumin.
 Simmer for 10 minutes.
 * In a large bowl whisk together the cornmeal, flour, baking powder, and salt.
 Then mix in the sour cream, milk, beaten eggs, oil, cheese, and reserved corn.
 Stir just until combined.